 Finding a Warehouse IT Solution

 Finding the right computer and IT solution can be complicated in many warehouse locations due to the type of environment in which inventory control systems have to operate.
-Standard office computer systems are not designed to operate in the rigors of the warehouse world, which makes the choices for an IT solution rather limited.

 Warehouse locations pose particular challenges for using IT systems.
 Using computers, printers, monitors, and peripherals can be difficult because of the various elements and conditions present in the warehouse environment, which include: